Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

 where $v_i = |\mathbf{v_i}|$.
-This potential generates a linear restoring force acting on the speed in the equation of motion (\ref{lapo}), hence it is called {\it linear speed control}.
-The constant $g$ is the stiffness of the restoring force, and it can be interpreted as the elastic constant of a spring keeping the speed around its natural reference value, $v_0$.
-The determination of the correlation length $\xi_\mathrm{sp}$ of speed fluctuations in the case of a linear speed control has been worked out in \cite{bialek+al_14},
+This potential generates a linear restoring force acting on the speed in the equation of motion \eqref{eq_1}, hence it is called {\it linear speed control}.
+The parameter $g$ is the stiffness of the restoring force, and it can be interpreted as the elastic constant of a spring keeping the speed around its natural reference value, $v_0$.
+The determination of the correlation length $\xi_\mathrm{sp}$ of the speed fluctuations in the case of a linear control has been worked out in \cite{bialek+al_14}, and it gives,

 where $r_1$ is the mean inter-particle distance and $n_c$ is average number of interacting nearest-neighbours.
-The explanation of \eqref{volpino} is simple: the theory defined by \eqref{posse} and (\ref{gauss}), has a critical point at $g=0$, where the correlation length diverges.
+The explanation of \eqref{eq_5} is simple: the theory defined by \eqref{eq_3} and \eqref{eq_4}, has a critical point at $g=0$, where the correlation length diverges.
 Conversely, large values of the speed stiffness $g$ suppress the range of speed correlations \cite{bialek+al_14}.
-To have scale-free correlations with linear control, then, it is sufficient to have $\xi_\mathrm{sp} \gg L_\mathrm{max}$ (where $L_\mathrm{max}$ is the size of the largest flock in the dataset), that is the stiffness $g$ must be smaller than $1/L_\mathrm{max}^{2}$ (see the SI for more details on the bounds on $g$ in the linear theory).
+To have scale-free correlations with linear control one must have have $\xi_\mathrm{sp} \gg L_\mathrm{max}$ (where $L_\mathrm{max}$ is the size of the largest flock in the dataset), which can be achieved by fixing the stiffness $g$ to be much smaller than $1/L_\mathrm{max}^{2}$.